TomSteu/ARGES/README.md

 << ARGES`
 ```
 If no output is produced by the method of choice, the package is initialised correctly and can be used.
 Check the [publication](https://arxiv.org/abs/2012.12955) to get started.

+Note that the main repository has been migrated to [gitlab](https://gitlab.com/tomsteu/arges).